BobTheSoftwareDeveloper/Stock-Portfolio-Tracker/README.md

 - Colourful and interactive chart through the use of canvasjs
 - Promise based HTTP request through axios
 - Loading spinner with react-spinners

---
-If any MSPs reading this has experience with setting up a login/sign-up environment (front-end and back-end), could you please give me some advice and point me in the right direction?

 ### DevOps:
 [Deployed website](https://stockportfoliotracker.azurewebsites.net/)